 - Slice green onions and roughly chop cilantro, large stems removed.
 Place in a medium/large mixing bowl.
 Add currants and pistachios.

-- Serve immediately or refrigerate for at least an hour to let flavors mellow and combine further.
+- Serve immediately or refrigerate for at least an hour to let flavors mellow and further combine.

 Notes